learntocloud/learn-to-cloud/docs/phase4/README.md

 ## How does this phase apply to Cloud?

-DevOps is all about getting your solutions to run efficiently from development to updates.
-It's not specific to Cloud, as you can implement DevOps practices on-prem and in hybrid environments as well.
-DevOps practices are often handled by many roles and some companies have dedicated DevOps Engineers.
-If your aim is to become a DevOps engineer, this phase will get you started but you'll have to go deeper on your own.
+DevOps is all about ensuring your solutions run efficiently from development to updates.
+While not specific to the cloud, DevOps practices can be implemented on-premises and in hybrid environments as well.
+DevOps roles may vary, with some companies having dedicated DevOps Engineers.
+This phase will introduce you to DevOps fundamentals, but if you aim to become a DevOps engineer, you'll need to dive deeper on your own.

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/YMXwThdwTiA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-DevOps is a culture, and not a specific tool or service.
-Read up on what DevOps is.
-Each cloud platform has a suite of DevOps tools, I've linked a few articles here:
+DevOps is a culture, not a specific tool or service.
+Read up on what DevOps is through these articles:

 - [Microsoft - What is DevOps](https://azure.microsoft.com/overview/what-is-devops/#overview)
 - [AWS - What is DevOps](https://aws.amazon.com/devops/what-is-devops/)
 - [IBM - A DevOps complete guide](https://www.ibm.com/cloud/learn/devops-a-complete-guide)

-I also think it's worth reading [The Phoenix Project](https://itrevolution.com/the-phoenix-project/) it's a pretty fun read because it's a fictional story but it explains the importance of DevOps.
-But if you'd prefer something more like a textbook with similar ideas, check out [The DevOps Handbook](https://itrevolution.com/the-devops-handbook/).
+For a fun and insightful read, consider [The Phoenix Project](https://itrevolution.com/the-phoenix-project/) which explains the importance of DevOps through a fictional story.
+If you prefer a textbook approach, [The DevOps Handbook](https://itrevolution.com/the-devops-handbook/). is a great alternative.

 You should've completed the [Cloud Resume Challenge](https://cloudresumechallenge.dev/) in the previous phase.
 That project introduces you to DevOps concepts, if you haven't, go back and do so.